vaibhavdesai137/atum/README.md

 # atum

-- This repo conatins the code for the Inuit's assignment.
+- This repo conatins the code for the Intuit's assignment.
 - The name "atum" is randomly chosen and does not mean anything.

+### Workflow
+- Make code changes and push to master
+- Travis CI picks up the changes and starts a build
+  - If the build is successful, it runs unit tests
+  - If unit tests pass, it creates docker images and uploads to dockerhub
+- *COULD NOT FIGURE OUT A WAY TO AUTO DEPLOY TO PREPROD AND PROD :(
+- Go back to console and run deploy.sh
+  - Deploy to preprod using ansible
+  - Trigger integration tests
+  - If pass, deploy to prod using ansible

 ### Architecture
 - Travis [here](https://travis-ci.org/vaibhavdesai137/atum) is used for CI purposes and is configured for commits on master branch only.